-- Early entries must be done online by May 1, 2017.
-Late entries accepted online after May 1 and not later than May 15, 2017.
+- Entries must be completed by May 1, 2021.
+Late entries accepted online after May 1 and no later than May 15, 2021.
+Entries are online ONLY.

 - Animals must be in the name of only ONE individual junior member to be eligible to show. (no farm name allowed)

-- You must have registration papers at check-in.
+- You must have registration papers and health papers for all animals at check-in.

 - General health requirements for the state in which the show is held will be followed.
 Current health papers must accompany the animals at the show.

-- All members of the AJSA in attendance at the Junior National are expected to conduct themselves in a manner becoming an AJSA member and abide by the on-site directives of the host state.
+- All members of the AJSA in attendance at the Junior National are expected to conduct themselves in a manner becoming an AJSA member and abide by the on-site directives of the facility, ASA staff and/or host state.
 Violations of these standards include, but are not limited to: misrepresentation of animals, vandalism, theft, fighting, unsportsmanlike conduct, failure to comply with the directives of officials, being under the influence of intoxicating or prohibited substances, or willful violation of rules.
-Failure to cohere to the above regulations may lead to disciplinary actions, which may include expulsion from the event at the discretion of the AJSA/ASA staff and/or a disciplinary committee.
+Failure to cohere to the above regulations may lead to disciplinary actions, which may include expulsion from the event at the discretion of the ASA staff and/or ASA executive board.

 - Exhibitor must show his/her own animals unless excused by the ASA Junior Activities Director.
-Only exhibitors who are in attendance at the Junior National and are physically unable to show the animals due to illness or injury, with a doctor’s note as confirmation, will be excused.
-The animal may be shown only by a family member of the owner, if such a family member is present at the Junior National and is an AJSA member.
-If this family member doesn’t exist, the owner may secure another junior member to show his/her animals if excused by ASA Junior Activities Director.
+Only exhibitors who attend the Junior National and are physically unable to show the animals due to illness or injury, with a doctor’s note as confirmation, will be excused.
+The animal may be shown only by an AJSA member that is entered to show at the NJSS.
 Written explanation and doctor’s note must be given to the ASA Junior Activities Director prior to the show in cases of illness, injury or if exhibitor has more than one entry in the same class.

 - Any exhibitor who loses control of his/her entry three times in a single appearance in the show ring (calf gets away) will be required to remove the animal from the ring.
-For the sake of safety of all exhibitors and spectators, this rule will be at the discretion at the ASA staff and directors.
+For the sake of safety of all exhibitors and spectators, any animal that is presenting an unsafe atmosphere in the show ring can be removed at the discretion of ASA staff and the ASA board of directors.

 - Exhibitors are NOT permitted to have help or assistance handling their animals from anyone but show officials, unless they have a physical or mental handicap or are otherwise impaired.
 Size/age alone is not considered a valid impairment.
 All exhibitors who meet the qualifications for allowing assistance and plan to do so must give prior notification to the ASA Director of Junior Activities.